 Note: Sea salt can dry out the skin completely, especially for people with dry skin.
 Excessive dryness can also trigger over production of oil.
 So, it is recommended to apply moisturizer that doesn’t clog the pores to maintain the oil balance on the skin.

-2. Olive Oil with Lemon Juice
+2. Olive Oil and Lemon Juice

-3. Olive Oil Overnight
+3. Olive Oil Massage

-- Leave on overnight.
+- Leave the application overnight.

-- In the morning, rinse with water.
+- In the morning, rinse with mild cleanser and water.

-4. Olive Oil with Baking Soda
+4. Olive Oil and Baking Soda

 - Mix 1 tablespoon of extra virgin olive oil with 1 teaspoon of baking soda.